ChrisPritchard/GrislyGrotto/setup.md

 Nginx provides a nice configurable front end, and also makes it easier to setup lets encrypt which has nice defaults for nginx.

 1. Install nginx.
 How you do this differs by platform.
 You can check its working by browsing to port 80 (again, check you are allowing port 80 e.g. via a security group): nginx should have a default landing page.

+    > A common way to install nginx is via `sudo apt-get install nginx`

 2. Reconfigure nginx to point to the gg server, by editing nginx.conf and replacing the server block with the gg one:

     a. find the server { ... } section in nginx.conf

+    > if there isn't a section in here, check if `sites-available/default` exists, and use that file instead if so

     It should start something like this: